yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 ## What is Swift?

-Swift is a programming language developed by Apple, specifically for writing applications to be used on iOS devices.
+Swift is a programming language developed by Apple, specifically for writing applications used on iOS devices.
 It is responsible for allowing an app to respond to user interaction.

 <div class="try-it">
   <h2>Turn & Talk</h2>